juradohja/ece-ast-06-middlewares/README.md

----
----

-### ECE Paris
-### Asynchronous Server Technologies
+### ECE Paris | Asynchronous Server Technologies

-# NodeJS
+# Transpilation (Part 1)
-##### by: José Alberto Jurado

----

-## Introduction

-This is the first of a series of exercises done in the Asynchronous Server Technologies course at ECE Paris, summer 2019.
-It consists of a very simple and basic web application built with NodeJS.
+This is part 1 of the third of a series of exercises done in the Asynchronous Server Technologies course at ECE Paris, summer 2019.
+Continuing the development left at [ece-ast-02-dependency-management-express]('https://github.com/juradohja/ece-ast-02-dependency-management-express'), now we apply the use of transpilation to enhance code quality and readability, as well as to accelerate programming.
+This exercise uses TypeScript to transpile `.ts` files to `.js` files.
+To do so, the EJS and now TypeScript files were put into a `/src` folder, a `tsconfig.json` file was added, and the TypeScript module was included in the dependencies.
-It's purpose is to understand the basics of developing a web application with this tool, understanding callback functions, routing, query parameters and modules.
+This implementation also uses nodemon.

+## Build

+To build, simply execute `npm run build`.

 ## Run

-To run, simply execute `node index.js` and navigate to `localhost:8082/`.
+To run, simply execute `npm run start` and navigate to `localhost:8083/hello`.
+You may insert `name` as a query parameter with any value to display it on the page.
 You may change the port at `index.js`.

+##### by: José Alberto Jurado and @inci90